-Under Rule 17 of the Scheme's rules the Employer can require the Trustees to provide discretionary banefits and, with the Employer's agreement, the Trustees can decide to provide discretionary benefits, in each case subject to the Employer meeting the associated funding requirements.
+Under Rule 16 of the Scheme's rules the Employers can require the Trustees to provide discretionary benefits, subject to the Employers meeting the associated funding requirements.
 However, there is no current expectation that discretionary benefits will be provided and no allowance is made for them in the funding of the Scheme.